signifyd/magento2/docs/PAYMENT-DETAILS-GATEWAY.md

 ## Overview

-Use integrations directly to payment gateway APIs to fetch most of these information:
+Use integrations directly with payment gateway APIs to fetch most of these information:

 - AVS Response Code
 - CVV Response Code
 - Bin
-- Last 4
+- Credit card - Last 4 digits
 - Expiry Month
 - Expiry Year
 - Transaction ID

 ## Basic Structure

-In order to fetch information a gateway class must implement \Signifyd\Models\Payment\GatewayInterface and return as response a class implementing \Signifyd\Models\Payment\Response\ResponseInterface.
+In order to fetch information, a gateway class must implement \Signifyd\Models\Payment\GatewayInterface.
+It must return a class implementing \Signifyd\Models\Payment\Response\ResponseInterface as response.

-Signifyd SDK also provide a abstract gateway class \Signifyd\Models\Payment\AbstractGateway which can be extended by the final gateway class implementation and a default response class \Signifyd\Models\Payment\Response\DefaultResponse, which it is strongly recommended to be used as either the final response class or as parent for the final response class.
+The Signifyd SDK also provides an abstract gateway class \Signifyd\Models\Payment\AbstractGateway, which can be extended by the final gateway class implementation and a default response class \Signifyd\Models\Payment\Response\DefaultResponse It is strongly recommended that the default response class to be used as either the final response class or as parent for the final response class.

-Before start building your own classes, check if it is not already implemented under \Signifyd\Models\Payment namespace.
+Before starting building your own classes, check if they are not already implemented under \Signifyd\Models\Payment namespace.

 ## Use existing payment gateway classes

-If the payment gateway class already exists for the desired payment gateway, it is only needed to provide a configuration to get it working.
-Each payment method extension should have it's own settings.
-Some payment methods extensions have this configuration built in on Signifyd extension, as we can see for AuthorizeNet official extension on etc/config.xml:
+If the payment gateway class already exists for the desired payment gateway, you only need to provide a configuration to get it working.
+Each payment method extension should have its own settings.
+Some payment methods extensions have this configuration built into the Signifyd extension, as you can see for AuthorizeNet official extension on etc/config.xml:

 ```xml
 <config>